 - Manipulate and manage types of remotely sensed imagery

-- Understand how and how imagery and data is used by engineers, resource managers, planners and scientists.
+- Understand how imagery and data are used by engineers, resource managers, planners, and scientists

 - Develop image enhancement skills